 Fishing

-the majority of fish taken in Britain had been for subsistence only, whether on
+certainly, the majority of fish taken in Britain had been for subsistence only,

-a part-time basis, or seasonally.
-Depending on the species that apparently
+whether on a part-time basis, or seasonally.
+Depending on the species that

-numbered around twenty, these were caught variously using lines and hooks,
+apparently numbered around twenty, these were caught variously using lines and

-larger-scale fishing though.
-As far back as the mid-tenth century there was a
+not larger-scale fishing though.
+As far back as the mid-tenth century there was

 migratory and surface shoaling, these were taken by seine and drift netting all